Captain Hollywood Project: “Love Is Not Sex”

 and "Impossible") and the album ("Love Is Not Sex").
 The first single "More and More" quickly became a worldwide crossover hit when released in July 1992.
-The single was a massive hit in Germany, where it remained #1 for three weeks.
-By 1993, the single had reached the #1 position for 2 weeks on the US Billboard Maxi singles charts, while also reaching #1 on charts in Canada and Switzerland.
-In Austria, France and Italy the single charted at #2 and in the UK and Holland at #3.
-In Sweden, Denmark and all Scandinavian territories "More and More" reached the #5 position.
-It also came in at #6 in Spain and #8 in China.
-The single was also a massive hit in Russia.
-Because of the massive commercial success of the single worldwide, the single quickly became a major influence on record labels and music producers in Europe.
+The single was a major hit in Germany, where it remained at No. 1 for three weeks.
+By 1993, the single had reached the No. 1 position for 2 weeks on the US Billboard Maxi singles charts, while also reaching No. 1 on charts in Canada and Switzerland.
+In Austria, France and Italy the single charted at No. 2 and in the UK and Holland at No. 3.
+In Sweden, Denmark and all Scandinavian territories "More and More" reached the No. 5 position.
+It also came in at No. 6 in Spain and No. 8 in China.
+The single was also a hit in Russia.
+Because of the commercial success of the single worldwide, the single quickly became a major influence on record labels and music producers in Europe.
 For this reason, Harrison is often regarded by many critics to be "The Pioneer of Eurodance".
 In December 1992, the follow-up single "Only with You" was released.
 It became a Top 5 hit in Austria, Belgium, Germany, Sweden and Switzerland and was later certified Gold in Germany for reaching 250,000 commercial sales.
 The single also became a Top 10 hit in the U.S. Billboard charts.
 In March 1993, the debut Captain Hollywood Project album, "Love Is Not Sex" was released.
 The album tracks "All I Want" and "Impossible" were later picked from the album to be singles and were released early in 1994.
 "All I Want" and "Impossible" both became Top 20 worldwide hits when released.